rmoriz/gotosocial-bot-setup/README.md

    - Some instances may have application creation disabled

 2. **"Automated authorization failed" (gotosocial_automated.py)**
-   - Double-check your username and password
+   - Double-check your username/email and password (username is typically your email address on GoToSocial)
    - Make sure your account has the necessary permissions
    - Try the interactive method (`gotosocial_token_generator.py`) if automated fails
    - Some instances may have custom login forms - use interactive method as fallback

 4. **"Token verification failed"**
-   - Check your email/password are correct
+   - Check your username/email and password are correct (username is typically your email address on GoToSocial)
    - Verify your account has the necessary permissions
    - The token was created but may have limited permissions
    - Check the scopes you requested